 If you give this project a go, we'd love to see your finished creations - email us, post on our Facebook page or on Instagram with the hashtag #thesassyskein!

-Please contact us for yarn inquires, comments, or questions!
+Please contact us with any comments or questions!
+Happy Knitting!